If you grew up in the 60s and 70s you probably learned these life lessons rarely taught today

 10. Hard work isn’t optional

 Chores weren’t negotiable.
-You were expected to help out—clean your room, mow the lawn, do the dishes.
-Many kids even got their first job in their early teens: delivering newspapers, bagging groceries, or babysitting.
+Kids were expected to help out—clean their room, mow the lawn, do the dishes.
+Many even got their first job in their early teens: delivering newspapers, bagging groceries, or babysitting.

 It wasn’t just about money.
 It was about pride in a job well done and learning the value of earning your keep.

-Lesson: Hard work builds both character and competence.
+Lesson: Hard work builds both character and self-respect.